 By the time your child is a teenager, you may be allowing them more unrestricted access to the wider internet.
 By this stage, they are finding their identity and learning how to independently navigate the world.
 They may be struggling with challenges such as body image, sexual identity and relationships.
 Social media in particular can be a challenge for some young people at this age.

 Nurturing self-awareness in your child is particularly important, encouraging them to recognise if something is promoting negative feelings and to stop engaging if this is the case.
 Encourage them to discuss any issues they are facing and, if required, to seek support either from you, a friend, or a trusted resource.

 5. Use a parental control tool as your child grows.

 Children develop their social and emotional skills at different rates, which is why age-appropriate guidelines for apps may have their limits.
 As an engaged parent, you are in a good position to understand your child’s emotional and social development.
 By using a parental control tool like Qustodio, you can curate their online experience to allow your child access to the internet at a level which is proportionate to their level of digital resilience.

 While your child is building their digital resilience, you can block inappropriate sites or apps, set time-limits, or manage safe searches to help keep your kids safe.
-As they become more emotionally mature and able to identify safe or unsafe spaces for themselves, then it may be appropriate to release some of the restrictions, allowing them to experience more of the internet as they grow.
+As they become more emotionally mature and able to identify safe or unsafe spaces for themselves, then it may be appropriate to release some of the restrictions, allowing them to experience more of the internet and opening up to social media as they grow.
 In doing this, you can find a healthy balance between independence and security, in an era when having the skills to positively navigate the online environment is critical.